 The Ginger, Garlic, Ginkgo & Cayenne Formula

-The circulation formula is available in two forms: Capsules or Liquid.
+This formula is available in two forms: Capsules or Liquid.

 We often get asked which is the best.
 It really depends on your own personal choice.